kitzy/autopkg-runner/fleet-gitops-uploader/FLEET_GITOPS_UPLOADER_README.md

 ## Security Notes

 - Avoid echoing tokens in logs.
 The example Actions job relies on environment variables and never prints secrets.
+- When a GitHub token is provided, the processor rewrites the Git repository URL with the token so that cloning and pushing use authenticated HTTPS URLs without prompts. `GIT_TERMINAL_PROMPT` is set to `0` to prevent interactive authentication.
 - Consider scoping the GitHub token to the target repo only.
 - Rotate the Fleet API token periodically.